 Et dabo tibi claves regni coelorum.
 Qui regem coelorum majori prae caeteris devotione confessus est, merito prae caeteris ipse collatis clavibus regni coelestis donatus est, ut constaret omnibus, quia absque ea confessione, ac fide, regnum coelorum nullus potest intrare.
 Claves autem regni coelorum ipsam discernendi scientiam potentiamque nominat, qua dignos recipere in regnum, indignos secludere deberet a regno.

 He who has confessed the Kingdom of Heaven well before with heavenly devotion, merits before Heaven itself the gifted keys of the Kingdom of Heaven, so that it may correspond with all, because it is without this confession, and faith, that no one is able to enter the Kingdom of Heaven.
-However, the keys of the Kingdom of Heaven themselves are for discerning the powerful knowledge that he names, by which the worthy receive in the Kingdom, and the unworthy ought to be separated from the Kingdom.
+However, he names the keys of the Kingdom of Heaven as that knowledge and power for discerning, by which the worthy receive in the Kingdom, and the unworthy ought to be separated from the Kingdom.

 Et quodcunque ligaveris super terram, erit ligatum et in coelis, et quodcunque solveris super terram, erit solutum et in coelis.
 Quae solvendi ac ligandi potestas, quamvis soli Petro data videatur a Domino, absque [Col.0992B] ulla tamen dubietate noscendum est quod et caeteris apostolis datur, ipso teste, qui post passionis, resurrectionisque suae triumphum apparens, eis insufflavit et dixit omnibus: Accipite Spiritum sanctum; quorum remiseritis peccata, remittentur eis, et quorum retinueritis, retenta sunt (Joan.
 XX).
 Nec non etiam nunc in episcopis ac presbyteris omnibus Ecclesiae officium idem committitur, ut videlicet agnitis peccantium causis, quoscunque humiles ac vere poenitentes aspexerit, hos jam a timore perpetuae mortis miserans absolvat; quos vero in peccatis quae egerint persistere cognoverit, illos perennibus suppliciis obligandos insinuet.
 Omni igitur electorum Ecclesiae, ut diximus, juxta modum culparum vel poenitentiae, ligandi ac solvendi datur auctoritas.

 What power is for unbinding and for binding, as you will it may be seen as given only to Peter by the Lord, but without any doubt it is known that it is given to the rest of the apostles, witness yourself, he who after his passion and resurrection appearing to them in triumph breathed and said to all: Receive the Holy Spirit; the sins of all that you remit, they are remitted, and of all that you retain, they are retained (John 20).
-In fact, also presently in the bishops and presbyters is the same office committed to the everyone of the Church, so that clearly by the recognized causes of sins, whatever humble and true penitents he may have seen, he absolves them now from lamenting fear of perpetual death; truly he must have known that they led those in sin to continue steadfastly.
-He may recommend those towards unceasing supplication for obligation.
-Therefore, so that we have said, near an extent of culpability and of penance, the authority for binding and loosing is given to all of the elect of the Church.
+In fact, also presently in the bishops and presbyters is the same office committed to the everyone of the Church, so that clearly by the recognized causes of sins, whatever humble and true penitents he may have beheld, the compassionate person absolves them now from the fear of perpetual death; but those whom he knows who continue to persist in sin, the merciful one may command such people as bound by means of perennial supplications.
+Therefore, as we have said, just as the mode of culpability and the mode of penance, the authority for binding and loosing is given to everyone of the elect of the Church.

 Christian of Stavelot, monk from ninth-century Aquitaine: